Skip to main content

 Creating a Good Faith Estimate for a client

-Important: The Good Faith Estimate form is available for all subscription tiers.
+Important: The Good Faith Estimate is available for all subscription plans.
 However, only team members with billing access for the client are able to create and send this form.
+To learn more, see Team member roles and access levels.

 To generate a Good Faith Estimate for a specific client: